Coming to the End of the Spiritual Search

 Doing Nothing is for those who have found themselves religiously following practices that have not fundamentally changed their lives: new therapies, ancient meditations, exotic religions, or old-time religion.
 It encourages them to find the truths of life through the simple act of stopping the search.

-"Somewhere in all of this, the discovery occurred that pain and discord were not the problem, but the seeker was.
+What do you do after you've tried everything to find enlightenment or happiness?
+"Do nothing," writes Steven Harrison.
+"As it turns out, nothing is a surprisingly active place, but it is here that we discover who and what we are.
+At a young age I was moved by the pain and discord around me and inside me.
+I sought to find a complete, final and, universal answer to this pain.
+For 25 years, I studied the world's philosophies and religions.
+I sought out every mystic, seer, and magician I could find throughout the world.
+It was all useless.
+Somewhere in all of this, the discovery occurred that pain and discord were not the problem, but the seeker was.
 The very grasping for an answer, for a response, for a solution that relieved me of the burden of feeling, was the problem.
 Without the grasping of the seeker; the nature of the problem fundamentally changes." —From the book

 Praise for Doing Nothing